 For example, you may have referrals for an initial psychiatric evaluation or a specific depression referral.

-Some measures are tracked by the use of a specific, standardized test.
+Some measures or reporting needs are tracked by the use of a specific, standardized test.
 Search and add the appropriate test that you perform, and adjust test options.

 Tests are identified with a unique LOINC code.